 Medication use may also be modified for pregnant or breastfeeding women.
-In 1979, the FDA established drug risk categories (lettered A, B, C, D, and X) to all medications according to the potential harm to the developing fetus or the mother.
+In 1979, the FDA established drug risk categories (lettered A, B, C, D, and X) for all medications according to the potential harm to the developing fetus or the mother.
 These categories were substantially updated in 2006 under the FDA's Physician Labeling Rule.
-Effective June 2015, the Pregnancy and Lactation Labeling Rule (PLLR) replaced the product letter categories with three detailed labeling subsections [65; 66; 67; 68]:
+Effective June 2015, the Pregnancy and Lactation Labeling Rule (PLLR) replaced the product letter categories with three detailed labeling subsections [6]: